alhopper/autolight/README.rst

 .. |LOG| image:: autolight/doc/images/autolight-papertrail-grab.png

-Open the image in a new tab to get a better view.

 **Librato** `On-line real-time dashboard/plotting service <https://metrics.librato.com/>`_

 Here is a sample of the activity output plot |PLOT|

 .. |PLOT| image:: autolight/doc/images/autolight-librato-grab.png

-Open the image in a new tab to get a better view.

 ------------